Zapier vs Make.com 2026: Which Saves More Time for Bloggers & Creators?

 Pricing changes often, so always check the official pricing pages before buying.

-Make.com currently offers a free plan with up to 1,000 credits per month.
-Its paid Make plan starts from $9 per month for 5,000 credits.
-Make uses credits, where module actions in a scenario consume credits.
+Make.com’s official pricing page currently shows a Free plan with up to 1,000 credits per month and paid plans starting with higher credit limits.
+Make.com uses credits, where module actions in a scenario consume credits.

-For many bloggers and solo creators, Make.com usually feels more affordable once workflows become heavier.
+For many bloggers and solo creators, Make.com can feel more affordable once workflows become heavier.

 Winner for pricing value: Make.com.